Oklahoma Space Industry Development Authority: History

+On June 12, 2025, the OSIDA announced Dawn Aerospace had selected Clinton-Sherman as its Aurora spaceplane home base.
+Operations of the rocket-powered, remotely piloted aircraft are expected as early as 2027.

+On July 1, 2025, the OSIDA merged with the Oklahoma Department of Aerospace (ODAA).
+The merger was a result of a new law in Oklahoma, Senate Bill 912.
+The new law states that the director of the ODAA will serve as OSIDA's CEO in addition to ODAA serving as the board for OSIDA.
+While OSIDA would technically remain a separate entity from the Department of Aerospace and Aeronautics, all employees of OSIDA were transferred to the Department.

+Facilities

 The Authority's primary asset is the former Clinton-Sherman Industrial Airpark, a former military airport featuring a redundant 13,503-foot-long paved runway.
 The airpark has been renamed the Oklahoma Air & Space Port.
 Although the Oklahoma Spaceport received a Commercial Space Transportation license from the U.S. Federal Aviation Administration in June 2006, the Spaceport has not yet hosted any sub-orbital spaceflights or launches of spacecraft into earth orbit.
 However, the facility is still listed as an FAA currently-licensed launch site as of June 2020.